LackOfWitness/python-challenge/README.md

 # Utilzed Chat-gpt 4.0 and Github Copilot to help debug the code

-Both PyBank & PyRoll Folders contain individual README.md file explaining the individual analysis code.
+Both PyBank & PyRoll Folders contain individual README.md files providing a brief description of each step of the  individual analysis code.